Jennifer-Zh/squirrel-project/README.md

 Yujia Zhang (yz3932)

 ## Data Source

+In this project we cleaned the dataset to include only squirrels with unique ID, which is the squirrels.csv file in the repository.

+Reference to the original dataset is from:
 * creator: City of New York
 * name: 2018 Central Park Squirrel Census - Squirrel Data
 * link: https://data.cityofnewyork.us/Environment/2018-Central-Park-Squirrel-Census-Squirrel-Data/vfnx-vebw